 When you have a history of substance abuse, it is common to lack many essential interpersonal skills.
 This is simply due to the fact of when someone is using, everything excluding the substance fades into the background.
 When you are under the influence, it is difficult to be real or honest with the people around you.
 As a result, the lack of practice of intimacy leads to an inability or a fear of intimacy.
+This may be why it is important to get involved in their treatment programs to better help them recover.

 What is Intimacy?